mindspore-lab/mindocr/README.md

 #### Training and Evaluation Quick Guideline

-It is easy to train your ocr model with the `tools/train.py` script, which supports both text detection and recognition training.
+It is easy to train your OCR model with the `tools/train.py` script, which supports both text detection and recognition training.

 ```shell
 python tools/train.py --config {path/to/model_config.yaml}